manjaro-libhybris/manjaro-arm-tools/README.md

 This software is available in the Manjaro Strit repo's, if you run Manjaro.

+*These tools only work on Arch based distributions!*

 ## Known issues
 `deployarmpkg` does not add the packages to the repo.
 Wait for the server to do the automatic adding.